-Section 4.6 - First Nation Framework Agreement Enhancement Funding
+Section 4.5 - First Nation Framework Agreement Enhancement Funding

-The First Nation Framework Agreement Enhancement Funding is to support First Nation Education Authorities whose member First Nations have signed a Framework Agreement with the Government of Alberta for the establishment of a First Nation Education Authority.
+The First Nation Framework Agreement Enhancement Funding is to support First Nation Education Authorities whose member First Nations have signed a Framework Agreement with the Government of Alberta.
 The purpose of this funding is to support participating First Nations in their strengthening of education on-reserve in Alberta and to address the systemic achievement gap through capacity building and supporting local priorities such as language and culture revitalization, teacher professional development and parental and community engagement.
 This funding is meant to enhance, but not replace, federal education funding.